 2. Have a morning routine

-Rolling over and checking emails on your phone as soon as you wake up does sound easier, but it’s important to create a morning routine when working from home.
+Rolling over and checking emails on your phone as soon as you wake up does sound easier, but it’s essential to create a morning routine when you have a remote job and work from home.

 Yes, you don’t have to rush around the same way you did when you were working from the office, but it’s still important to get ready for the day the way you normally would.
 This will give you time to properly wake yourself up and mentally prepare for the day.
 Set an alarm clock, eat breakfast, and make sure to take a shower.
 Speaking of which, that brings us to the next point.